MBA 507 or equivalent knowledge and HCMT-527

 Information Security Risk Management Specialization Courses (12 Credits)

 * Some essential knowledge is required prior to admission to the MBA program.
-During your application process it will be determined if you meet all prerequisites; Students who already meet those prerequisites will be waived from MBA 507 and will earn a 36 credit MBA.
-Those who do not meet all the prerequisites will be required to complete MBA 507 to acquire the foundational knowledge necessary to be successful in core classes and will earn a 39 credit MBA.
+During your application process it will be determined if you meet all requirements; Students who already meet them will be waived from MBA 507 and will earn a 36 credit MBA.
+Those who do not will be required to complete MBA 507 to acquire the foundational knowledge necessary to be successful in core classes and will earn a 39 credit MBA.

 MBA Required Courses